 - Hypothetical Casting: Sometimes Peter draws text boxes next to characters, saying who he imagines him or her to sound like (eg, Opposite Guy has the "Voice of Tommy Wiseau").

 - Meaningful Release Date: "Princess Pi vs. Everything" kicked off the comic on New Year's Day 2011, or 01.01.11.

-Peter has also had to push back the second part of "Sam Adams vs. True Love".
-Unlike most instances of Platypus Comix readers waiting longer than expected for a story's conclusion, this delay had comics from other series (such as the Variety Section and Free Spirit) released in the meanwhile.
+- Schedule Slip: Peter pushed back the second part of "Sam Adams vs. True Love" by about eight months.
+Unlike most instances of Platypus Comix readers waiting longer than expected for a story's conclusion, this delay had comics from other series (such as the Variety Section and Free Spirit) and two issues of BANG!
+Magazine released in the meanwhile.

 - Viral Marketing: In the months building up to the series premiere, "π" appeared at various places on the Platypus Comix main page (such as a jack-o-lantern◊ in the banner and Tuan Nuaghen's eyes in the link to the Scrambled Eggs archive).
 Even earlier than that, after Peter Paltridge wrote some bios for Electric Wonderland characters, and updated the ones for Mulberry and Keiki, he placed the symbol next to redrawn links to all the series' character bios.
 This provided the first hint that a new Platypus Comix series was in store.

 - What Could Have Been: